mshodge/youshallnotpassport/Twitter_FAQ.md

 </summary>
 <br>
 If you have screenshot proof of your appointment on the confirmation page, and/or confirmation of payment, then you should be ok.
+But contact the
+<a href="https://www.gov.uk/passport-advice-line">passport advice line</a>
-But ring the passport advice line to be sure.
+to be sure.
 HMPO are starting to email people in this position now with more information.
 <br>